davorg/dmp/chapters/chapter11.md

 element is the right-hand side.
 The header rule simply returns the name of the section.

-The section rule creates a new hash called %sec.
+The section rule creates a new hash called `%sec`.
 It then iterates across the list returned by the assign subrule.
 Each element in this list is the return value from one assign rule.
 As we saw in the previous paragraph, this is a reference to a two-element list.
-We convert each of these lists to a key/value pair in the
+We convert each of these lists to a key/value pair in the `%sec` hash.
-%sec hash.
-Finally, the rule returns a reference to a two-element
-%hash.
-The first
-element of this list is the return value from the header rule (which is the section name), and the second element is a reference to the section hash.
+Finally, the rule returns a reference to a two-element `%hash`.
+The first element of this list is the return value from the header rule (which is the section name), and the second element is a reference to the section hash.

-The file rule uses a very similar technique to take the list of sections and convert them into a hash called %file.
-It then returns the %file hash.
+The file rule uses a very similar technique to take the list of sections and convert them into a hash called `%file`.
+It then returns the `%file` hash.

 This means that the file method returns a reference to a hash.
 The keys to the hash are the names of the sections in the file and the